hectorpefo/prepublication/_posts/2020-02-01-Optimal-Cone.md

 $$ V \rightarrow \frac{\pi}{3} p^2 \sqrt{1-p^2}$$

 That looks suspiciously simple, and indeed there is a more direct way of reaching it.
-At the limit, the problem is equivalent to this: you have a paper disc out of which you cut a pie slice and form the remainder, which is a proportion $p$ of the circle, into a cone.
-For what value of $p$ do we maximize the cone's volume?
+At the limit, the problem is equivalent to this: you have a paper disc out of which you cut a pie slice and form the remainder, which is some proportion $p$ of the circle, into a cone.
+What value of $p$ maximizes the cone's volume?

-Let the circle's radius be $1$.
-Then the circumference of the cone's base is $2\pi p$, and so its radius $r$ is  $p$, and its area is $\pi p^2$.
+Choose a circle with radius $1$.
+Then the circumference of the cone's base is $2\pi p$, and so its radius is $p$, and its area is $\pi p^2$.
 Its height is then $\sqrt{1-p^2}$ and so its volume is:

 $$V = \frac{\pi}{3}p^2 \sqrt{1-p^2}$$